-5. In no event shall ECR's obligations under this Limited Warranty exceed the purchase price of the Product.
-Any repairs or replacement performed under this limited warranty will apply to the original warranty period only and shall not in any way extend the statute of limitations for claims under this Limited Warranty.
+In no event shall RetroAire's obligations under this limited warranty exceed the purchase price of the product.

+Any repairs performed under this limited warranty shall not in any way extend the statute of limitations for claims under this limited warranty.